 Some groups have a core group of volunteers who participate in key parts of the application process and in key resettlement activities.
 The core group meets and communicates regularly with the wider group who get involved as and when needed.
 Other groups operate on a larger scale with much of their communication taking place via email and phone.
 You’ll know the best way for your group to operate.

-Sponsorship groups have shared with us some tips on how they have organised themselves:
+Community Sponsorship Groups have shared with us some tips on how they have organised themselves:

 - Don’t be nervous about your group members disagreeing when discussing what you can offer through your resettlement plan – it’s perfectly natural.